 Brushing is another easy home grooming task.
 Every dog loves a good brush.
 Frequent brushing makes your dog more comfortable and very happy.

 A good brushing can remove all dead hairs and can even remove dust lodged within your dog's coat.
 Above all, brushing your dog leaves him looking great.
 There are many different types of brushes that you can use depending on your dog’s coat type.

 Unlike bathing, it is not harmful to brush your dog frequently.
 Many dogs will sit, stand or lie for hours while you brush, but not all.
 For those dogs that are not a big fan of being brushed, it is important to try and understand your dog's mood.
 Sometimes your dog might not be in the mood.

-Avoid grooming your dog at that time.
+Avoid grooming your dog at home if you sense your dog is stressed.
 It is better for you and your dog if you

 choose a time that is good for both of you.